-The Company has the following derivative instruments as at 31 December 2019 and 31 December 2018:
+The Company has no derivative instruments as at 31 December 2020.
+The Company has the following derivative instruments as at 31 December 2019:

 "Currency swaps" are commitments to exchange one set of cash flows for another.
 Swaps result in an economic exchange of currencies or interest rates.
 Currency swaps involve the exchange of the principal as well.
 The Company risks are represented by the potential cost of replacing the swap contracts if counterparties fail to perform their obligation.
 This risk is monitored on an ongoing basis with reference to the current fair value and the liquidity of the market.
 To control the level of risk taken, the Company assesses counterparties using the same techniques as for its lending activities.